A Three-Semester Program

 Current and past Frank Scholars get together to network and share experiences.
 Typically in November of their senior year.

 On the Pullman campus, students spend a week learning a variety of skills that provide them with a firm foundation in entrepreneurship.
 Focus areas include:

 - Visits with local Angel Investments, Startups, and IP legal firms

 - Oral communication boot camp

-Following the initial week in Pullman, the students head to the San Francisco Bay area where they are provided with experiences in one of the centers of the innovation and product development, including:
+Following the initial week in Pullman, students head to a center of innovation and product development.
+Tours include:

 - Informal interactions with entrepreneurs